adopted-ember-addons/emberx-select/README.md

 Most of the time all you need is the value that has been selected, but sometimes your action requires more context than just that.
-In those cases, you can use the `componentState` argument.
-It contains a couple more things that relate to the components current state.
+In those cases, you can use the `componentState` argument that's an object.
+It contains keys that relate to the components current state.
 For example:

 ```handlebars
 {{#x-select action="didMakeSelection" required=true as |xs|}}